- R U READY 2 GO INSIDA DJ BOX?

-- Driven to Suicide: Forget BGA, even worse, the only two protagonists in the BGA are already Evil All Along, they always rob, until one day, one of them got killed by the police, the other guy was mourning for her death.
+- Forget .
+The only two protagonists in the BGA are already Evil All Along, they always rob, until one day, one of them got killed by the police, the other guy was mourning for her death.
 However he is still doing his dirty job until he was surrounded by the police and one thing he can do: he aimed his gun to his own head.

 - Harder Than Hard: The game may have "EZ" in its title, but much like its Japanese counterpart, it is nowhere near easy at its hardest levels.
 If a song's SHD difficulty is simply a skull and crossbones, you know you're in for a good time.

-- Minigame Credits: "An Old Story" (7th Trax) and "White Out" (Evolve) both contain the credits rolls for their respective versions in them.
-"An Old Story" had its background video replaced with a generic video on later versions of 7th, but got a new video when revived on Final, which similarly featured a medley of generic videos, and an ending featuring a "then and now" mix of photos of an EZ2DJ 7th Trax cabinet, and one refurbished with EZ2AC artwork.
-Meanwhile, "White Out" still has the Evolve credits attached to it.
+- "An Old Story" had its BGA replaced with a generic video on later versions of 7th, but got a new video when revived on Final, which similarly featured a medley of generic videos, and an ending featuring a "then and now" mix of photos of an EZ2DJ 7th Trax cabinet, and one refurbished with EZ2AC artwork.

 - Mythology Gag: